laidav/hubfx/packages/hubfx/README.md

 - this new model can be bound with any UI library for rendering

-- # 2023 08 06 (Sun)
+- # 2023 08 07 (Mon)
 1. handling adding and removing array and group items

   - reducer method for adding formgroup control - DONE
-    - must update values as well
+    - must update values as well - DONE
-  - reducer method for removing form control
+  - reducer method for removing form control - DONE
-    - must update values as well
+    - must update values as well - DONE

   - reducer method for adding formArray control
     - must update value as well